R-Group-Devs/shell-contracts/README.md

 Copy `.env.example` to `.env` and override the default values before deploying.

-Deploy the contract:
+Deploy a contract (eg, ShellFactory):

 ```
-yarn deploy --network rinkeby
+yarn deploy --network rinkeby --contract ShellFactory
 ```

-This will output the deployed contract address in the console.
+This will output the deployed contract address in the console and update the `./tasks/deployments.json` file.

+> NOTE: The contract will automatically be verified on etherscan

 ### Verification

-Verify on Etherscan, using the contract address from the previous step.
+The `deploy` task will automatically verify contracts generally.

+This can occasionally fail.
+If it does, verify manually:

 ```
 yarn verify --network rinkeby $CONTRACT_ADDRESS